What Is FedRAMP?

 Applicability: Highly sensitive national security or critical infrastructure data.
 Examples: military systems, classified information, critical infrastructure control systems.

-NIST 800-53 controls: 160+ controls
+NIST 800-53 controls: 410 controls (FedRAMP Rev. 5 High baseline)

 Assessment rigor: Most rigorous; extensive security architecture reviews, cryptographic assessment, threat modeling